seamlesspay/seamlesspay-android/README.md

 ##### API

-- **`fromKeys`**: Creates credentials using `environment` and `publishable_key`
+- **`fromKeys(environment, publishable_key)`**: Creates authorization
+  credentials

 </p></details>

 ## PAN Vault

 The PAN Vault is a way to store payment instruments for future use while remaining outside the scope of PCI.
 Use `PanVault` to create a token with given payment data.

 <details><summary><strong>Example & API</strong></summary><p>